 Maybe you inherited a box of old 8mm movie film from a relative, or perhaps you've been holding on to these old memories for decades.
 These old film reels hold priceless images, and now you want to preserve them in a format that is much easier to enjoy and share.
 Since 2002 Just8mm.com has been preserving these precious 8mm and Super 8 movie film reels in a more convenient and modern format.

 We strive to make this process as simple and efficient as possible.
-Just gather up your film reels, put them in order and number them with a marker.
+Just gather up your film reels, put them in order, and number them with a marker.
 You can even provide brief titles that we will include on your DVD if you want.
 Your smaller reels may be spliced together into a more space-efficient, organized master reel.
-Complete our order form, tell us if you want additional copies or a digital thumb drive of your transfer, then print the form and enclose it with the film.
-Ship everything to us at the address on the form.
+Complete our order form, tell us if you want additional copies or a digital thumb drive of your transfer, then print the form, enclose it with the film, and ship everything to us at the address on the form.
 Turnaround times depend on the size of your project but we aim to complete and ship your 8mm film transfer within about 7 - 14 business days of receiving your order.
 Please note turnaround times may be extended due to COVID-19 precautions but we complete over 70% of our jobs within one month.
 On the day we ship your order out, we will charge your credit card and generate an email notifying you of the return shipment and tracking number.

 At Just8mm.com you pay only for the film you have and for the work that we actually do.
 And we NEVER ask you to pay in advance.

 At Just8mm.com, we pride ourselves on providing outstanding quality when we convert your 8mm and Super 8 film.
 Using custom-built equipment, we utilize a true "telecine" method during the process of converting your 8mm film to DVD or digital files.